MightyCoderX/.dotfiles/README.md

 - [ ] Think about saving browser data
 - [ ] add flag to toggle installation of config if already present (take inspiration from /usr/share/doc/util-linux/getopt-example.bash)
 - [ ] Create config to choose exactly what to install where each line is a flag
-- [ ] Add uninstall script for each setup subfolder
+- [ ] Add uninstall script for each setup subdirectory

 ### Shell